-The following journals are available in print in the CRC (titles in plain black text), and/or electronically (indicated by a blue clickable link).
+The following journals are available in print and/or electronically in the CRC.
+Titles in bold are linked to online journals.
 Be sure to visit the Mount Library for a comprehensive list of journals.

 See Journals A-Z for a comprehensive list of all journals available at the Mount Library.

 The Digital Commons Network : Teacher Education and Professional Development Commons "provides free access to full-text scholarly articles and other research from hundreds of universities and colleges worldwide.
 Curated by university librarians and their supporting institutions, this dynamic research tool includes peer-reviewed journal articles, book chapters, dissertations, working papers, conference proceedings, and other original scholarly work."

 Some Definitions: A “periodical” is any publication that is published on a regular or periodic basis.
 Periodicals include journals, magazines, and newspapers, and are sometimes called “serials”.
 Periodicals may be grouped into the following broad categories:

 The main purpose of a scholarly journal is to report on and disseminate original research or experimentation.
 The language of scholarly journals is that of the discipline.
 It assumes some scholarly background on the part of the reader.
 Authors are usually affiliated with research institutions like universities or government agencies, although in the sciences some authors may be employed by private industry.
 Many scholarly journals are published by scholarly or academic associations.

 Articles published in scholarly journals go through a formal peer review process and authors always cite their sources in a list of references, a bibliography, endnotes or footnotes.

 Professional or Trade Journals